RamandeepChamba/moviez-react/README.md

 # TODOS

 - Make UI better for filters
+- Preserve filters in UI after applying and loading filtered movies ✅
 - Genres in MovieItem overlay
 - Add feature for TV series
 - more...